First Aid On the Field. Any Field

 - Contact information for parents/legal guardians.
 Having an additional emergency contact person is always a good idea.
 It is also important to obtain pertinent information such as medical conditions, allergies and, pediatrician information.

 - Medical consent forms allowing the coach to seek treatment for the child while awaiting the arrival of the parents or legal guardians.
 This can save a lot of time, particularly in non-life threatening injuries that require transportation to the hospital.
-Without a consent, the child cannot be treated.
+Without consent, the child cannot be treated.

 - Past medical history, e.g. asthma, seizures, prior heat related injuries